devansh42/devansh42.github.io/update.md

     # gstatic up my-site.gstatic.tech spa
     # incase it's a Single Page Application
 ```
-### What about site downtime
+### Hey!
+What about my site downtime
-**Don't Worry** the downtime will be insignificant if you run the commands without any delay, so run second command just after the first one
+**Don't Worry** the downtime will be insignificant if you run the commands without any delay, so run second command immedatly after the first one.